Occupational Tax Calculator

 Track All Deductions

 Meticulously record all eligible deductions.
-Business expenses, professional development costs, or specific local allowances can reduce your taxable income and, consequently, your occupational tax liability.
+Business expenses, professional development costs, or specific local allowances can reduce your taxable income.
+In our example, a $5,000 deduction saves $100 at a 2% rate.

 Calculating Your Occupational Tax Liability